 In 2014, McCarthy helped all three of his statewide clients win – Senator Mitch McConnell (KY), Senator Susan Collins (ME), and Governor Doug Ducey (AZ).

-In 2012, McCarthy created ads for the Romney Super PAC (Restore Our Future), American Crossroads, Americans for Prosperity, Linda McMahon for US Senate, and Tom Latham for Congress (IA).
+In 2012, McCarthy created ads for the Romney Super PAC (Restore Our Future), American Crossroads, Americans for Prosperity, Linda McMahon for US Senate, and Congressman Tom Latham (IA).

 In 2010, McCarthy created the winning media for Senators in two purple and blue states – Kelly Ayotte in New Hampshire and Mark Kirk in Illinois.